 In the first example, you are dealt 9s8s in the cutoff in a poker tournament, with blinds set at 500/1000 and an effective stack of 60,000 chips.

-You open to 2,300, the button and small blind folds, and big blind defends, making the pot 6,100 with the ante in the middle.
+You open to 2,300, the button and small blind folds, and the big blind defends, making the pot 6,100 with the ante in the middle.

 The flop comes 9h5d3s, giving you a top pair and some backdoor draws.
-Your opponent checks to you, and you fire a GTO poker approved bet of 1,500.
+Your opponent checks to you, and you fire a GTO poker-approved bet of 1,500.

 We will not go into this hand further, as your opponents’ reactions to your c-bet don’t matter for the time being.
 We are only trying to understand the concept of a c-bet, and this 1,500 bet on the flop is a classic example of one.